CyberSecuriTim/ad-gpo-deployment/README.md

 ![image](https://github.com/user-attachments/assets/2a7c2a0c-50dc-4c0b-93b4-530eb5008aa6)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-<h3> STEP 2.2: Open the "Group Policy Management" console and edit the Default Domain Policy To configure the Account Lockout Policy within this GPO. </h3>
+<h3> STEP 2.2: Open the "Group Policy Management" console and edit the Default Domain Policy To configure the Account Lockout Policy within this Group Policy Object (GPO). </h3>

  - NOTE: It is more efficient to simply edit the "Default Domain Policy" as opposed to creating a new GPO for multiple reasons:
    - It is automatically linked to our created domain (account lockout configurations and other authentication based events are domain wide operations)